nrminor/give-a-sheet/README.md

-# make_sheet: A simple Rust program for building nf-core pipeline samplesheets
+# give_a_sheet: A simple Rust program for building nf-core pipeline samplesheets